JxstBerkay/TicTacToe/README.md

 __Tic-Tac-Toe (Python, Terminal)__

-A classic two-player terminal game implemented in Python.
+-A classic two-player terminal game implemented in Python.

 __Features__

-Two-player game playable directly in the terminal
+-Two-player game playable directly in the terminal

-Validates player inputs
+-Validates player inputs

-Automatically detects a winner or a draw
+-Automatically detects a winner or a draw

-Simple and clear terminal display
+-Simple and clear terminal display

 __Technologies__

-Python
+-Python